The Old West Martello Tower is

 One of the more unusual and historical features about this fort is that Higgs Beach became the site of an African Cemetery.

-This cemetery was an unexpected and quickly created burial ground due to unforeseen events.
+This Key West cemetery was an unexpected and quickly created burial ground due to unforeseen events.

 African Cemetery at Higgs Beach